Shipping with this method takes 3-5 days

 Dosage and Usage

-- Missed dose: Take it when remembered unless it is near the next dose.
+- Missed dose: take it when remembered unless it is close to the next dose.
 Do not double up.

-- Driving: Use caution until you know how the medicine affects alertness.
+- Use caution when driving until you know how trifluoperazine HCl affects you.

 Benefits and Savings